EuclidProtocol/docs/docs/API/GQL/GQL Calls.md

 # Usage Examples

-Example calls to the GraphQL API.
+Example calls to the Euclid GraphQL API.

 ### JavaScript (Apollo Client)
 :::note
 - You can read more about the Apollo Client and its features in their [docs](https://www.apollographql.com/docs/).